 Bike Week is an annual celebration in June to promote cycling and show the community how easily cycling can become a part of everyday life.

-To celebrate the week your school could host a number of events including: a biker’s breakfast, a sponsored cycle ride, cycling competition or a cycle to school day for staff or bike security marking and each of these activities would help you to achieve the higher levels of accreditation for your travel plan and could be funded through the small grants scheme.
+To celebrate the week your school could host a number of events including: a biker’s breakfast, a sponsored cycle ride, cycling competition, a cycle to school day for staff or bike security marking and each of these activities would help you to achieve the higher levels of accreditation for STARS your travel plan and could be funded through the small grants scheme.
 Many more options can be found in STARS (within the circular cycling icon) for you to consider running as part of your Bike Week celebrations.

-Our team of qualified instructors work year round to provide cyclist training to schools in the borough.
+Our team of qualified instructors work year-round to provide free Bikeability training to all Year 6 pupils in the borough.

 For more information on cyclist training please visit our Cycling in schools pages and don’t forget this also counts towards your STARS accreditation.

-Safe Scooter training is available for Key Stage 1 children.
+Safe Scooter training is available for Year 2 children.
 Children learn about: